-Claska is the city's original design hotel, located in the heart of Meguri-ko, Tokyo's affluent style district.
+Claska is the city's original design hotel in the heart of Meguri-ko, Tokyo's affluent style district.
 It has 20 contemporary, light-filled rooms.
 They range from minimalist—tatami mats and futons—to modern, styled by local designers and filled with Asian antiques.
 Kioku, the on-site restaurant, specializes in beautifully plated Japanese and international dishes, using organic, seasonal produce.
 Head up to the rooftop terrace for excellent views of southwestern Tokyo and don't miss the hotel's excellent design shop, DO.
 You'll also find rotating exhibits at art galleries right next to the hotel.

-Located in northeast Tokyo, Andon puts a contemporary spin on traditional ryokan inns.
+Located in northeast Tokyo, Andon puts a contemporary spin on traditional Ryokan inns.
 The award-winning design hotel boasts a stunning exterior, with glass and metal formed in the shape of a traditional Japanese lantern, or andon.
-Inside, Japanese antiques are juxtaposed with sleek, metal partitions.
+Inside, Japanese antiques are juxtaposed with sleek metal partitions.
 Compact and functional, the rooms are a favorite among design-conscious budget travelers.
 Reserve the Pop Art-inspired jacuzzi for a bit of pampering, or venture out to a few low-key restaurants in the quiet lanes around the hotel.

-Gate Hotel Asakusa Kaminaromon
+The Gate Hotel Asakusa Kaminaromon

-Gate Hotel is named after the iconic Kaminarimon Gate, a 10th-century landmark in Asakusa, Tokyo's one-time "Pleasure District."
+The Gate Hotel is named after the iconic Kaminarimon Gate, a 10th-century landmark in Asakusa, Tokyo's one-time "Pleasure District."
 Situated in the heart of the neighborhood, the elegant hotel sits next to the city's oldest temple complex.
 You'll also find rows of old wooden houses, a rarity in skyscraper-heavy central Tokyo.
 Spacious, minimalist rooms come bedecked with Slumberland mattresses, Nespresso machines, and Toto toilets.
 They all come with standout views, with your pick of the Senso-ji Temple or Tokyo SkyTree.
 Head up to the 13th floor, where a French restaurant serves up a tasty fusion menu.
 You can also stroll to the nearby temple grounds for a sampling of local street foods.

 Shibuya Granbell Hotel

-Smack dab in the center of Shibuya, the Granbell is an ideal location for both sightseers and party-goers.
+Smack dab in the center of Shibuya, Granbell is ideal for sightseers and party-goers.
 You'll be minutes away from the world's busiest intersection—or at least the most photographed—along with nightlife spots and the city's foremost fashion hub.
 The compact boutique hotel has petite single rooms, so splurge on a double if you're tall.
-Basic double rooms have minimalist, dark wood accents and "artistic" rooms come with neon light fixtures and monochromatic artworks.
+Basic double rooms have minimalist, dark wood accents, and "artistic" rooms come with neon light fixtures and monochromatic artworks.
 You can also splurge on the rooftop maisonette suite, which has its own hot tub.
 You'll be spoiled for dining choices, with surrounding streets packed with restaurants, coffee shops, and bars.

 Cutting-edge Trunk offers 15 rooms in the heart of Shibuya, located right by the hipster shopping mecca of Cat Street.
 All individually styled, the crisp, elegant rooms are outfitted with bespoke furniture and contemporary Japanese art.
-The hotel's striking facade features tiered balconies and herb gardens and was constructed from repurposed wood and stone.
+The hotel's striking facade featured tiered balconies and herb gardens and was constructed from repurposed wood and stone.
 You'll have a wealth of nearby dining options to choose from, but you can also opt to eat in.
 You'll find Western dishes at Trunk (Kitchen) and kushiyaki, or Japanese skewers, at Trunk (Kushi).
 Pick up some souvenir spirits, wines, and craft beers at the on-site store.
 You can also duck into Trunk (Lounge) for a taste of the hotel's cheekily named cocktail: Getting Trunk.